itsdawei/dpvis/docs/getting_started.md

 3. Shows the visualization with [`display(arr)`][dp.display].

 dpvis supports additional features that enhances the visualization.
-For a more comprehensive overview see our [tutorials](tutorials/index.md).
+For a more comprehensive overview, see our [tutorials](tutorials/index.md).